Verified: OR #201231296 WA #25007361 NAR #48377485★ Google (12)Realtor.comYelp

 I’m Heath Watte, licensed in both Oregon (#201231296) and Washington (#25007361).
 I help buyers find the best value in the metro every day.
 Let’s talk about your budget and find the right fit.

-Call or text (904) 392-3984 or email heath.watte@lgihomes.com.
-You can also reach out through our contact form or explore all communities.
+Call or text (904) 392-3984 or reach out through the contact page or explore all communities.

 Share This Article